kht321/meralion/README.md

 # MERaLiON ASR Safety Evaluation Toolkit

-This repository implements the code behind our proposal to assess the safety of MERaLiON’s automatic speech recognition (ASR) models—focusing on robustness, fairness, and (later) backdoor resilience.
+This repository implements the code behind our proposal to assess the safety of MERaLiON's automatic speech recognition (ASR) models—focusing on robustness and fairness.
 The goal is to give both technical and non-technical readers a clear view of what data is used, how metrics are computed, and how to reproduce the experiments.

 ---